purelb/purelb/README.md

 ## Quick Start

-Installation is easy:
+Installation is easy.
+For production systems we recommend installing using either Helm or a CI-built manifest file.
+These approaches use versioned image tags so they are stable.
+Instructions are on our install page at https://purelb.gitlab.io/docs/install/ .

+For development, you can install PureLB from the source tree.
+This isn't recommended for production because it will install PureLB using an unstable image tag that changes over time so you could have unintended upgrades.

 1. Deploy the PureLB components<br/>
-`kustomize build deployments/samples | kubectl apply -f -`
+`kustomize build deployments/samples | kubectl apply -f -`<br/>
 Now you can configure PureLB.
 PureLB's default node agent configuration usually "just works" so we loaded it above.
 PureLB's allocator manages IP addresses so it needs a configuration that